mii-llm/propaganda/eval/README.md

 ![bars](./propaganda_evals/charts/bars.png)

 Here is the chart comparing different models by questions using the "calculated_ratings" column.
-Let me know if you would like adjustments or specific highlights!

 To identify the model that shows the most **political neutrality**, we can analyze the spread and variability of ratings.
 A model that generates responses with smaller absolute differences from the mean (less extreme ratings) is likely more neutral.